benjbuch/octo_waffle/README.md

 ## Acknowledgements

-Some of the material has been adapted from Sean Davi's [Introduction to R](https://seandavi.github.io/ITR/index.html).
+Some of the material has been adapted from Sean Davi's [Introduction to R](https://seandavi.github.io/ITR/index.html) and Patrick Burn's [Impatient R](https://www.burns-stat.com/documents/tutorials/impatient-r/).